Component Properties

 Breaking out components

-In general names should:
+In general, names should:

-• Be as descriptive but concise as possible.
+• Be descriptive but concise

-Component Hierarchy
+Component hierarchy

-Key Points
+Key points

-1. If the component inverts set the boolean switch as the first property
+1. If the component inverts, set the boolean switch as the first property

-3. Group relevant properties together, these can be mixed types
+3. Group relevant properties together; these can be mixed types

 4. Follow the naming conventions for icons